Lenape High School: Athletics

 The Lenape High School Indians compete in the Olympic Conference, which is comprised of public and private high schools in Burlington and Camden counties and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,437 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV South for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
-The football team competes in the American Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group V South for football for 2022–2024.
+The football team competes in the American Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.
 Lenape High School also has a separate club ultimate and ice hockey teams.
 The ice hockey team is member of the South Jersey High School Ice Hockey League.

 The softball team won the South II state sectional title in 1972, the South sectional title in 1973-1975, was overall state champion in 1974 (defeating Westfield High School in the finals) and won the Group IV state title in 1981 (vs. Eastside High School).
 The 1981 team finished the season with a 21-2 record after winning the Group IV state title with a 5-4 one-hitter against Eastside in the championship game.
 The 1974 team finished the season 15-1 after winning the overall state championship against runner-up Westfield.

 The girls bowling team was overall state champion in 1980 (as co-champion with South Plainfield High School) and 1982.
 The 1980 team was tied for first place with 2,424 pins with South Plainfield.
 The 1982 team won the state title outright with a total of 2,590 pins, 44 ahead of Toms River High School North in second place.

-The girls' lacrosse team won the overall state championship in 1981 (defeating Collingswood High School in the tournament final), and won the Group IV title in both 2007 (vs. Montclair High School) and 2014 (vs. Ridge High School).
+The girls' lacrosse team won the overall state championship in 1981 (defeating Collingswood High School in the tournament final), and won the Group IV title in both 2007 (vs. Montclair High School) and 2014 (vs. Ridge High School); the program's three grouptitles are tied for tenth in the state.
 The team won the 2007 Group IV state championship with an 11–7 win against Montclair in the championship game.